 If you are a new patient, the dentist may recommend X-rays to determine the present status of your oral health and have a baseline to help identify changes that may occur later.
 A new set of X-rays may be needed to help your dentist detect any new cavities, determine the status of your gum health or evaluate the growth and development of your teeth.
 If a previous dentist has any radiographs of you, your new dentist may ask you for copies of them.
 Ask both dentists to help you with forwarding your X-rays.

 Dental X-ray exams are safe; however, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
 Dental X-ray tools and techniques are designed to limit the body's exposure to radiation and every precaution is taken to ensure that radiation exposure is As Low As Reasonable Achievable (the ALARA principle).
 A leaded apron minimizes exposure to the abdomen and may be used when it will not interfere with acquisition of the dental radiograph.
 Also, a leaded thyroid collar can protect the thyroid from radiation, and should also be used whenever possible.
 The use of a leaded thyroid collar is recommended for women of childbearing age, pregnant women and children.

-If you are pregnant, tell your dentist.
+Are you pregnant?
+Make sure to tell your dentist.
 During your pregnancy, you may need to have X-rays taken as part of your treatment plan for a dental disease.
 Use of the leaded apron and thyroid collar will protect you and your fetus from radiation exposure.
 Dental X-rays do not need to be delayed if you are trying to become pregnant or are breastfeeding.